 Plated pork chop with mushroom brandy cream sauce over polenta, topped with crispy sage and herbs, fork and knife resting on the side.

-Tongs or Fish Spatula – Helps flip pork chops without tearing the sear.
+• Tongs or Fish Spatula: For flipping the chops without tearing the sear.
+Don’t use a fork.